pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1376-77 Zip Files and Java

+Today I tried to unzip a ZIP with Java only in memory the idea was, given a ZIP file in bytes,
+I need to take these bytes and create a ZIP file in memory and next given thr ZIP file in memory only select one file inside the ZIP file a process it.
+With Python this activity is fast, but with Java is a little complicated more low level I think, well I need to continue working on this.

 #### Day 1374-75 Continue Reading and Change Home

 These days have been quite busy for me.
 The company I work for is located in a different country, so I need to relocate